 backpacking in january

 Backcountry winter camping and hiking is a very rewarding experience for those willing to put in the work to make it safe and enjoyable.
 This activity should not be attempted by those who do not have experience or do not have the gear to make such a trip safely.
-The National Park Service has put together a fantastic video and page on their website that goes over many of the regulations for camping in the back country as well as tips on how to make your trip more enjoyable.
-Winter camping and backpacking comes with all the same dangers as day hiking in the backcountry in the winter, so make sure to read the section above about hiking if you’re interested in this.
+The National Park Service has put together a fantastic video and page on their website that goes over many of the regulations for camping in the backcountry as well as tips on how to make your trip more enjoyable.
+Winter camping and backpacking come with all the same dangers as day hiking in the backcountry in the winter, so make sure to read the section above about hiking if you’re interested in this.
 Those in the backcountry should also be aware of the dangers that they might encounter and how to deal with them if they do crop up.
-You will need test out your gear in winter conditions before relying on it in the backcountry.
+Test out your gear in winter conditions before relying on it in the backcountry.
 Yellowstone has designated backcountry campsites, many of which have poles to hang your food (though you will need to bring your own rope).
-Make sure not to overestimate how much you can travel in one day as you will have to make one of the campsites each day.
-You will need to practice proper food storage even though most bears are hibernating as there are many other animals that would love to get into your lunch such as mountain lions, bobcats, lynx, badgers, birds of prey, coyotes, and wolves.
-Subzero temperatures, white outs, whipping winds, snow storms, active geothermal areas, deep snow, and avalanches are some of the dangers that you might encounter.
-Dress appropriately to avoid hypothermia, frostbite, and overheating as all of these are real threats in Yellowstone’s back country.
+Practice proper food storage as many animals would love to get into your lunch such as mountain lions, bobcats, lynx, badgers, birds of prey, coyotes, and wolves.
+Subzero temperatures, whiteouts, whipping winds, snow storms, active geothermal areas, deep snow, and avalanches are some of the dangers that you might encounter.
+Dress appropriately to avoid hypothermia, frostbite, and overheating as all of these are real threats in Yellowstone’s backcountry.
 Make sure to leave your itinerary with someone who is not going on your trip so that if something goes wrong, rescue teams will know to look for you.
 While this kind of activity in January comes with some serious risk, it is very rewarding and an experience that very few people ever get the chance to enjoy.

 Wildlife in january